-- Imputed interest on contractor's a expenditures made to pay allowable costs which are allocable to the performance of work required by change orders, suspension of work, or other acts of the hospital requiring additional work over and above that required by the original contract (hereinafter called "Additional Work") shall be an allowable cost.
-Imputed interest is an allowable cost in relation to such Additional work in a negotiated settlement, if one can be agreed upon, or to the extent that it is determined administratively or judicially that the hospital is liable for such Additional Work.
-Such imputed interest shall be computed on expenditures from the date or dates on which the contractor made expenditures for the performance of such Additional Work until the date of payment therefor by the hospital.
+(b) Imputed interest on a contractor's expenditures made to pay allowable costs which are allocable to the performance of work required by change orders, suspension of work, or other acts of the territory requiring additional work over and above that required by the original contract (hereinafter called "Additional Work") shall be an allowable cost.
+Imputed interest is an allowable cost in relation to such Additional Work in a negotiated settlement, if one can be agreed upon, or to the extent that it is determined administratively or judicially that the territory is liable for such Additional Work.
+Such imputed interest shall be computed on expenditures from the date or dates on which the contractor made expenditures for the performance of such Additional Work until the date of payment therefor by the territory.
 The rate of interest shall be the prevailing prime rate charged by banks in this territory as determined by the Territorial Auditor or Comptroller, at the time or times the contractor made such expenditures for Additional Work.
-Imputed interest on the costs of Additional Work shall not be allowable to the extent that it is otherwise recovered as profit, fee, or as interest on contractor claims pursuant to §16907 (Interest) of these Regulations. - (9) Losses Incurred Under Other Contracts.
+Imputed interest on the costs of Additional Work shall not be allowable to the extent that it is otherwise recovered as profit, fee, or as interest on contractor claims pursuant to § 9107 (Interest) of these Regulations.

+(9) Losses Incurred Under Other Contracts.
 A loss is the excess of costs over income earned under a particular contract.
 Losses may include both direct and indirect costs.
 A loss incurred under one contract may not be charged to any other contract.

-(10) Material Costs.
+(10) Material Costs

-(A) Material costs are the costs of all supplies, including raw materials, parts, and components (whether acquired by purchase from an outside source or acquired by transfer from any division, subsidiary, or affiliate under the common control of the contractor), which are acquired in order to perform the contract.
-Material costs are allowable, subject to Subsection (f)(10)(B) and Subsection (f)(10(C) of this section.
+(a) Material costs are the costs of all supplies, including raw materials, parts, and components (whether acquired by purchase from an outside source or acquired by transfer from any division, subsidiary, or affiliate under the common control of the contractor), which are acquired in order to perform the contract.
+Material costs are allowable, subject to Subsection 7101(f)(10)(b) and Subsection 7101(f)(10)(c) of this Section.
 In determining material costs, consideration shall be given to reasonable spoilage, reasonable inventory losses, and reasonable overages.

-- (B) Material costs shall include adjustments for all available discounts, refunds, rebates, and allowances which the contractor reasonably should take under the circumstances, and for credits for proceeds the contractor received or reasonably should receive from salvage and material returned to suppliers. - (C) Allowance for all materials transferred from any division (including the division performing the contract), subsidiary, or affiliate under the common control of the contractor shall be made on the basis of costs incurred by the transferor (determined in accordance with this article), except the transfer may be made at the established price provided the price of materials is not determined to be unreasonable by the Hospital Administrator, the price is not higher than the transferor's current sales price to its most favored customer for a like quantity under similar payment and delivery conditions, and the price is established either: - (i) by the established catalogue price, as defined in \$16106(x), of these Regulations; or - (ii) by the lowest price offer obtained as a result of competitive sealed bidding conducted with other businesses that normally produce the item in similar quantities.
+(b) Material costs shall include adjustments for all available discounts, refunds, rebates, and allowances which the contractor reasonably should take under the circumstances, and for credits for proceeds the contractor received or reasonably should receive from salvage and material returned to suppliers.

+(c) Allowance for all materials transferred from any division (including the division performing the contract), subsidiary, or affiliate under the common control of the contractor shall be made on the basis of costs incurred by the transferor (determined in accordance with this Chapter), except the transfer may be made at the established price provided the price of materials is not determined to be unreasonable by the Procurement Officer, the price is not higher than the transferor's current sales price to its most favored customer for a like quantity under similar payment and delivery conditions, and the price is established either:

-(11) Taxes.
+(i) by the established catalogue price, as defined in § 1106(24), of these Regulations; or

+(ii) by the lowest price offer obtained as a result of competitive sealed bidding or competitive sealed proposals conducted with other businesses that normally produce the item in similar quantities.
+(11) Taxes